 How to Use Sorghum Syrup

 It sure sounds like sorghum can be used successfully in any recipe calling for a liquid sweetener.
 A huge benefit of sorghum is that it might cost less for you than honey or maple syrup.
-It depends on where you live – I can get local raw honey for about $16-17 a half gallon and maple syrup for $40 a gallon (and that’s CHEAP compared to buying online, because we have local maple syrup here in Michigan).
+It depends on where you live – I can get local raw honey (use the code Katie15 for 15% off at that site!) for about $16-17 a half gallon and maple syrup for $40 a gallon (and that’s CHEAP compared to buying online, because we have local maple syrup here in Michigan).

 I’d start using sorghum to replace one-fourth of the honey or maple syrup in any recipe, and probably up to a half.
 Like I said, the molasses-ish taste is not strong at all.
 In something with lots of strong flavors anyway, like these soaked pumpkin muffins, I bet you could start with half and move up to almost all sorghum.
 The grain-free granola recipe in Healthy Snacks to Go works really well with just about any liquid sweetener subbed for either the maple syrup or honey.